The Local Structure of Injective LOT-Complexes: Coloring tests

 and have reached a contradiction.

 Under certain conditions this suffices to show that $(L,K)$ is relatively VA.
 See \cite{HR21}.
-The relative coloring test also has implications as far as non-positive immersion is concerned.
+The relative coloring test also has implications as far as non-positive immersions is concerned.
 This is work in progress.